triepo/mkdoc-journey/docs/LUKS-Fido2.md

 On this page I will explain, how to decrypt LUKS encrypted partition

+I've tested it on several virtual machines and also my laptop works with this setup.
+You can take this at your own risk.
+I don't take any responsability for misconfiguration on your side

 ### Prerequisites
  * Debian 13 setup with encryption
  * Hardware fido2 Token (e.g.: yubikey, Token2)